Serenity-Roleplay-1-0/stark_lockbox/README.md

 6. NOTE: This resource must start after the dependent scripts defined in Dependencies!

 # Features
-1. Unique Lockboxes for LEO use in their vehicles
+1. Unique Lockboxes for LEO or EMS to use in their vehicles
-2. Accessable by either your chosen radial menu or a command: ```/lockbox```
+2. Accessable by either the radial menu or a command: ```/lockbox```

+# Supported Frameworks
+1. QBCore
+2. QBox

 # Dependencies
 1. qb-radialmenu